sagecodes/intro-tableau/pronto-step-by-step.md

 - Calculated Fields (how do make them)?
 - - What can we do with them?
-- What do we slelect to import an excel sheet?
+- What do we select to import an excel sheet?